1) Be Prepared For Unpredictable Weather

 If location was the only factor, you should be able to see the Northern Lights from Lofoten quite easily.
 That along with the warm weather there would seem to make it the ideal location for this.

-Unfortunately, the weather can be an issue.
+Unfortunately, the weather can be an issue for some.
 The coastal rainfalls of Lofoten often lead to cloudy nights and can obscure your view.
-However, if you are lucky enough to experience a bright, clear night during your time on Lofoten, the view of the lights is absolutely spectacular.
+However, if you are lucky enough to experience a bright, clear night during your time on Lofoten, the view of the Northern Lights is absolutely spectacular.

 No matter how you wish to enjoy your adventures in Norway, preparation is key.
-You’ll want everything you need at your fingertips, because jogging off to the local big box store simply won’t be an option.
+You’ll want everything you need at your fingertips, because jogging off to the local kit store simply won’t be an option.
 Learn what equipment will be supplied for you, and what you need to bring along.
 Know what activities you will be participating in, and base your packing list on that.
 Of course, you must also consider the season.
+Check out our blog on what to wear when kayaking in Norway.